 The René Warcollier Prize

-The International Remote Viewing Association, in collaboration with IRIS-Psi & Applications (IRIS-PA), is pleased to announce the
+The International Remote Viewing Association is pleased to announce the

 competition for an international research award in order to encourage original research on all aspects of remote viewing, and to

 uphold distinguished examples of fresh research with a view to engaging intellectual attention on the future role of remote viewing.

 The Warcollier Prize

 is a financial prize to be presented to the winner of a judged

 competition for the best research proposal investigating some aspect of remote viewing at the